netlabufjf/NWDAF_ml/traffic-gen/README.md

 Check that the browser was correctly installed

-Also, check that the IP in `UE_IP` matches the one obtained by the `ueransimtun0` network interface
+Also, check that the IP in `IP_UE` matches the one obtained by the `ueransimtun0` network interface

 ### Can't play Naver TV on Mozilla Firefox browser